 Clinical data shows this emulsified form increases bioavailability over 200% compared to the non-emulsified form.
 In addition, Bio-DK-Mulsion™ is absorbed first through the lymphatic system, the body’s preferred route of administration, and then transported to the blood circulation.

-Vitamin D, a nutrient synthesized in our skin when exposed to sunlight, can also be found in some foods such as oily fish, beef liver, egg yolks, mushrooms and some fortified foods such as milk and breakfast cereal.
+Vitamin D, a nutrient synthesized in our skin when exposed to sunlight, can also be found in some foods such as oily fish, beef liver, egg yolks and some fortified foods such as milk and breakfast cereal.
 Surprisingly, however, nearly half of the American population is deficient in vitamin D,⁽1⁾ with serum of 25-hydroxy vitamin D concentrations less than 20 ng/mL (50 nmol/L).

 While we are familiar with the importance of vitamin D in calcium absorption and bone metabolism, many may not be aware of burgeoning research on vitamin D, and the widening range of applications available for cholecalciferol, which can be classified as both a vitamin and a pro-hormone.⁽2)